play-co/ff/README.md

-# ff: Simple & Safe Asynchronous Flow Control in JavaScript
+# ff: Concise, Powerful Asynchronous Flow Control in JavaScript

 ***ff* simplifies the most common use cases for series, parallel, and promise utilities in one concise package.** It was built because